 Bytes О/М 1 Description Zone Operation Characteristics (ZOC): This field indicates the zone operation characteristics of the zoned namespace.
-Bits Description 15:2 Reserved 01:00 Ο 1 Zone Active Excursions: If set to '1', then a controller may transition a zone in the ZSIO:Implicitly Opened state, the ZSEO:Explicitly Opened state, or the ZSC:Closed state to the ZSF:Full state due to a vendor specific excursion event.
+Bits Description 15:2 Reserved 01:00 O 1 Zone Active Excursions: If set to '1', then a controller may transition a zone in the ZSIO:Implicitly Opened state, the ZSEO:Explicitly Opened state, or the ZSC:Closed state to the ZSF:Full state due to a vendor specific excursion event.
 If cleared to '0', then a controller shall not transition a zone due to a vendor specific excursion event.
 Refer to section 5.6.
 0 Variable Zone Capacity: if set to '1', then the capacity for a zone may change without a change to the format of the zoned namespace.
 If cleared to '0', then the capacity for a zone does not change without a change to the format of the zoned namespace.
 Refer to Figure 37.
 Optional Zoned Command Support (OZCS): This field defines optional features of the zoned namespace.
-Bits Description 15:1 Reserved 03:02 ο 0 Read Across Zone Boundaries: If set to '1', then any User Data Read Access Command is allowed to perform read operations that specify an LBA range containing logical blocks in more than one zone.
+Bits Description 15:1 Reserved 03:02 ο 0 Read Across Zone Boundaries: If set to '1', then any User Da Read Access Command is allowed to perform read operations the specify an LBA range containing logical blocks in more than o zone.
 If cleared to '0', then any command that performs a read operation that specifies an LBA range containing logical blocks in more than one zone is aborted as defined in section 2.1.1.2.1.2.
-07:04 М Maximum Active Resources (MAR): This field defines the maximum number of concurrently active zones in the zoned namespace.
+Maximum Active Resources (MAR): This field defines the maximum number 07:04 М of concurrently active zones in the zoned namespace.
 A value of FFFFFFFh indicates that there is no limit.
 This is a 0's based value 11:08 М Maximum Open Resources (MOR): This field defines the maximum number of concurrently open zones in the zoned namespace.
 This field shall be less than or equal to the Maximum Active Resources field.
 A value of FFFFFFFh indicates that there is no limit.
-This is a 0's based value 15:12 0 Reset Recommended Limit (RRL): If the zone attribute Reset Zone Recommended Time Limit field is set to 00b, then this field indicates the number of seconds before the NVM subsystem may perform a vendor specific action on a zone after the Reset Zone Recommended zone attribute is set to '1' for that zone.
-If this field is cleared to 0h, then no Reset Recommended Limit is reported.
-Refer to section 5.4.
+This is a 0's based value